 WHY YOU’LL LOVE IT Frank (2014) is strange – that’s undoubtedly true – but it speaks volumes about the larger issue of mental health in teens and adults.
 Aside from that, the film has catchy music and through all it’s drama some truly funny moments.
 It’s a must watch for anyone who’s willing to get some new (and not always good) songs stuck in their heads and anyone who loves films loosely based on reality -- screenplay is loosely based on The Freshies’s Chris Sievey and his persona, Frank Sidebottom.

 ACTORS YOU’LL RECOGNIZE Chris O’Dowd, Noel Wells, Lakeith Stanfeild, Jessica Williams

 WHY YOU’LL LOVE IT There are a million films within the same vein as Jessica James – how many times have we seen jaded, cynical young people find love and success in the big city? – but something stands out about Jessica.
 Maybe it’s our lead’s unabashed confidence and brutal honesty (“honesty is like the only thing that matter’s to me,” says Jessica).
 Perhaps it’s the newness of an African American female led film that features and interracial relationship and doesn’t make too big of a deal about it.
 Maybe it’s Williams’ easy portrayal of James or Chris O’Dowd’s classic sweet, clumsy, lover boy antics.
 Maybe it’s the fact that while the film often follows many indie rom-com tropes, it still holds some originality.
 Whatever it is, The Incredible Jessica James (2017) is the indie romantic comedy we’ve been waiting for all summer.

-The next time you’re looking for a series to binge watch, check out these independent titles on Netflix!
+The next time you’re looking for an indie flick, check out these independent titles on Netflix!